Cabbage Rolls with Freekeh

-Stuffed cabbage, often referred to as ‘Oumens or oumas onder komberse’, is given a healthy makeover with the addition of current ‘it’ grain, freekeh.
-Slow-baked in a light tomato sauce until the meat is succulently tender, this is comfort food with benefits.
+Stuffed Cabbage Rolls or ‘oumas onder komberse’, in local terms (South Africa), is given a makeover with the addition of freekeh.
+Slow-baked in a light tomato sauce until the meat is succulent and tender.
+This is comfort food at its best.

 Stuffed cabbage with freekeh meatballs

-Made famous by the Cape Malay community, there are more recipes for stuffed cabbage than you can shake a stick at.
+Made famous by the Cape Malay community, there are more recipes for cabbage roll recipes than you can shake a stick at.
 Usually dotted with butter and braised in a simple stock, I’ve chosen to cook the cabbage parcels in a tomato sauce.
-The resulting pan juices are somewhere between a tangy sauce and a spoonable gravy.
+The resulting pan juices are somewhere between a tangy sauce and spoonable gravy.

-Meatballs have a tendency to be rather dense and so I almost always add fresh breadcrumbs to the mix.
-It makes all the difference.
 A quick word on Freekeh.
-This wholesome grain is gaining huge popularity amongst chefs and health-consious food enthusiasts.
-Freekeh wheat is harvested unripened and then roasted, a process which imparts an almost smoked nutty taste with a toothsome bite.
+This wholesome grain is gaining huge popularity amongst chefs and food enthusiasts.
+Freekeh wheat is harvested unripened, then roasted, a process which imparts a nutty taste.
 You can choose between cracked wheat freekeh, which is not dissimilar to the texture of bulgur wheat, or a whole grain version.
 Either option will taste the same, although the cracked wheat combines more easily with the meat for this recipe.
 Buy freekeh online from TRIFC or Wellness Warehouse.

 Stuffed cabbage with freekeh meatballs

-For the parcels, I’ve used savoy cabbages.
-I love the graduated shades of the ruffled green leaves.
-You can of course use any cabbage if you can’t find savoy.
+I’ve used savoy cabbage.
+I love the graduated shades and the ruffled green of the leaves.
+You can of course use regular green cabbage if you can’t find savoy.
 Blanching the leaves is essential, making them manageable and easy to roll.
 Once this step is out the way, it’s plain sailing to wrap and roll these meaty packages.
-Serve the stuffed cabbage with a side of butterbean mash and warm, crusty bread.
+Serve the cabbage rolls with butterbean mash and warm, crusty bread.

 Stuffed cabbage with freekeh meatballs